logankilpatrick/wgschool/content/machineLearning.md

 +++
-title = "Introduction to machine learning" slug = "ml"
+title = "Introduction to machine learning in Python" slug = "ml"
 +++